Skip to main content

 A big disco number with Ike and Tina’s notable funky take on rock’n’roll, Baby, Get It On was the first single to be released from Tina Turner’s 1975 solo album, Acid Queen.
 The song is distinctive for a number of reasons, including the fact it features vocals from Ike, who usually stuck to producing the duo’s hits.
 It was also one of the last records recorded by the pair before their musical and personal separation.

-One of Tina’s many soundtrack contributions, GoldenEye was originally recorded for the 17th James Bond movie, and appeared on Turner’s Wildest Dreams album, released the following year.
+One of Tina Turner’s many soundtrack contributions, GoldenEye was originally recorded for the James Bond movie of the same name, and also appeared on Turner’s Wildest Dreams album, released the following year.
 Written by U2’s Bono and The Edge, this smooth and sultry track remains one of the best James Bond theme songs, thanks in no small part to Turner’s unique voice.

 10: Better Be Good To Me (1984)